Vinyl flooring is easy to clean, but it doesn’t come with instructions. So many owners are left wondering how to clean it?

 Vinyl floors are popular due to their durability.
 A well-maintained floor can last you decades and add value to your house.
 There are different types of vinyl, often made to resemble other kinds of floors such as wood and stone.

 Maintaining vinyl floors is easy — with regular sweeping or vacuuming, you can keep them clean.
-Mopping should only be done when necessary and using an appropriate cleaner such as vinegar.
+Mopping should only be done when necessary, and use an appropriate cleaner such as vinegar.

 Vinyl is water-resistant.
 Remember, however, that it isn’t entirely waterproof; liquids can seep through the seams and edges.
 So use water only as needed.